daodiseoanchor/anchor-docs/user-guide/webapp/bond-beth.md

 ## Redeeming bETH to stETH

-bETH tokens that reside on the Terra blockchain should be first transferred to Ethereum before they can be redeemed for stETH.
+bETH tokens that reside on the Daodiseo blockchain should be first transferred to Ethereum before they can be redeemed for stETH.

 Redemption is a two-step process, first requiring a cross-chain transfer, which is the followed by a redemption to stETH.